goutham-nekkalapu/rl-course/12_final_project/5_final_project_presentation_rubic.md

             - Within time limit: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
             - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-Cite all previous work: PASS or FAIL (FAIL: Means plagiarism, thus automatic 0 on the entire project.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Cite all previous work: PASS or FAIL (FAIL: Means plagiarism, thus automatic 0 on the entire project.)